Ground Covers: Foliage, Flowers and Berries

 Perennial Ground Covers Used in Deer Control

-Speaking of deer, the potential damage these garden pests can cause must be taken into account when you are selecting a ground cover in deer country.
+The potential damage deer can cause must be taken into account when you are selecting a ground cover in deer country.
 My article presents some examples of plants that are not Bambi's first choices for snacks.
 Call this deer-control method "taking the path of least resistance."
-It's less expensive than relying on...
+It's less expensive than relying on fences.

 Winter Jasmine Plants